 There are several myths surrounding this lake, like the presence of a mermaid and fairies paying a visit to the spot every night.

 4. Renuka Lake – Ageless Beauty

 Renuka Lake in Himachal Pradesh lies 672 m above sea level.
 It is the largest natural lake in Himachal Pradesh, with a circumference of about 3214 m.
 It was named after the goddess Renuka.
 You can choose between a self-driven boat or a canal boat to explore and experience the scenic sights surrounding it.

 The six-day long annual Shri Renukaji Fair is celebrated in the third week of November on the banks of the lake.
 On the left bank of the lake amidst lush green forests lies Renukaji Zoo, a part of the Renukaji Wildlife Sanctuary.

 5. Suraj Tal – Picturesque Location

-Suraj Tal lies 4890 m above the sea level.
-It is the third highest lake in India and the 21st highest in the world.
+Suraj Tal lies 4890 m above sea level.
+It is the third-highest lake in India and the 21st highest in the world.
 It is situated 65 km away from Keylong, the district headquarters of the Lahaul Spiti district.
 It joins the Chandra River downstream at Tandi to form Chandrabhaga River in Himachal Pradesh.
 When it enters Jammu and Kashmir, it is renamed as Chenab river.

 Location: Lahaul Valley, Himachal Pradesh 175132